instructlab/instructlab/docs/install-ilab-with-wsl.md

 # Installing InstructLab on Windows using WSL (Windows Subsystem for Linux)

-This tutorial will walk through the full process of running InstructLab on WSL, from installation of WSL to the initialization of InstructLab.
-This tutorial has been performed using the following laptop specs:
+This tutorial describes the full process of running InstructLab on WSL, from installation of WSL to the initialization of InstructLab.

-- CPU: Intel i7-10750H

-- OS: Windows 10 Home

-- RAM: 16GB

-- GPU: Geforce RTX 3060 Laptop GPU (12GB VRAM)

 This tutorial will use the following software tools and packages: